 On February 18, 1959, Ray Charles recorded the song “What’d I Say”.
 The recording was made in the late evening improvisation when Charles, his orchestra and backup singers had played their entire set list at a show.
 “Atlantic” label released the 7” single in July 1959 and it divided the song in two parts (A side and B side) with total length of 6:30 minutes.
 The song was produced by Jerry Wax.
 This was Ray Charles first gold record and it is one of the most influential songs in the history of modern music.
 In 2002 “What’d I say” was added to the “National Recording Registry” and ranked at number 10 in Rolling Stone ’s list of “The 500 Greatest Songs of all Time”.

 On February 16, 1957, the first episode of “The Six-Five Special” show was broadcasted on BBC.
 This was the first British television programme dealing with Rock ’n’ Roll music.
 The name “Six-Five Special” came from the time it was broadcast – it went out live at five past six on Saturday evening.
 The show producer was Jack Good , Josephine Douglas and disc jockey Pete Murray were its presenters and Don Lang and his Frantic Five were the resident band.
 The show was 55 minutes long and total number of 96 episodes was broadcasted.

 On February 15, 1965, Nathaniel Adams Coles alias Nat King Cole died aged 46.
-Jazz pianist Cole became widely popular for his soft, baritone voice and had more then 20 US & UK Top 40 singles.
-In 1956 he became the first black American to host a television variety show “The Nat King Cole Show”.
+He was musician (piano), singer and songwriter, became widely popular for his soft, baritone voice and had more then 20 US and UK Top 40 singles.
+In 1956, he became the first black American to host a television variety show “The Nat King Cole Show”.
 Father of singer Natalie Cole.